tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Move Action

-You deal +1d8 damage with your next melee attack with this weapon that hits this turn (champion: +2d8; epic: +4d8).
+You deal +1d8 damage with your next melee attack with this weapon that hits this turn, +2d8 at champion tier, and +4d8 at epic tier.
 If you miss, you take that damage instead.

 **Quirk:** Tends to break things.